History of Low Nest Farm

 Credit for the stunning artwork of Low Nest Farm above goes to Annette McKinno.

-Matt and Maggie inherit the tenancy to Low Nest Studios following the death of Maggie’s Uncle Tom.
+Matt and Maggie inherit the tenancy to Low Nest Farm following the death of Maggie’s Uncle Tom.

 On the recommendations of Maggie’s Aunt Sarah Jane; Maggie become one of the first farmers wives in the area to offer accommodation at Low Nest.
 Thus starting the Low Nest accommodation dynasty.

 Matt & Maggie take on Low Nest tenancy

 As word of mouth spread business boomed and soon the 4 bed farm house was getting cramped.

 To accommodate all the guests; Matt and Maggie put 5 wooden chalets in the surrounding fields.
 In effect glamping a century before it was a thing!

 Life at Low Nest boomed as Matt carried on farming the land and Maggie entertained the growing number of guests.